If you worked in any of these countries, you could be due a Tax Refund

 In the year you're married, both you and your spouse will continue to be treated as single people for tax purposes.

-However, if the tax you pay as two single people is greater than the tax payable if you were taxed as a married couple, you can claim the difference as a tax refund.
+However, if the tax you pay as two single people is greater than the tax payable if you were taxed as a married couple, you can claim the difference as a tax rebate.
 Note: only tax deducted in the months after marriage can qualify for a tax refund.

-Refunds are typically granted the following year – so if you get married in 2023 for example, your refund will be calculated after December 31st, 2023.
+Refunds are typically granted the following year – so if you get married in 2024 for example, your refund will be calculated after December 31st, 2024.

 Using a tax back calculator can help determine the difference between taxes paid as single individuals and potential savings as a married couple.